Case Study: How Jio's Cut-Throat Strategy Disrupted the Indian Telecom Market

 Conclusion

-Reliance Jio’s cut-throat strategy not only disrupted the Indian telecom market but also redefined it.
+Reliance Jio telecom market disruption India cut-throat strategy not only disrupted the Indian telecom market but also redefined it.
 By offering free voice calls and drastically reducing data prices, Jio forced competitors to either adapt, merge, or exit.
 This case study exemplifies how aggressive pricing and innovative strategy can lead to market dominance and long-term industry transformation.